Motivic invariants of symmetric powers of curves: Applications

 \begin{remk} Observe that Bloch \cite[Theorem~9.1]{Bl-86} proved that for a smooth quasi-projective scheme, the character map ${\rm ch_X}\colon K_n(X)_{\Q} \to \CH^*(X, n)_{\Q}$ is an isomorphism.
 Indeed, the theorem says that ${\rm Td}(X) {\rm ch}_X$ is an isomorphism but the Todd class ${\rm Td}(X)$ belongs to $\CH^*(X)^{\times}$.
-Since the isomorphism ${\rm ch}_X$ commutes with pull-backs, \thmref{thm:K-thy-Structure} follows from \thmref{thm:HCG-Structure}.
+Since the isomorphism ${\rm ch}_X$ commutes with the pull-backs, \thmref{thm:K-thy-Structure} follows from \thmref{thm:HCG-Structure}.
 Here we are able to avoid such an isomorphism and this helps us in \remref{rem:rel-K-thy}. \end{remk}

-\begin{remk} Since relative $K$-theory also satisfies properties of {\bf P1-P5}, we have variants of \propref{cor:inj-surj-K-thy} and \thmref{thm:K-thy-Structure} for relative $K$-theory (with rational coefficients) as well.
-One way to generalize these results, we can fix a pair $(X, Y)$ such that $Y \inj X$ is a closed subscheme of $X$ and study the functor $K_r(-\times X, -\times Y) \colon \SmProj_k \to \Ab$.
-This is similar to the case of additive higher Chow groups, where $(X, Y) = (\A^1, (m+1)\{0\})$.
+\begin{remk} Since the relative $K$-theory also satisfies properties of {\bf P1-P5}, we have variants of \propref{cor:inj-surj-K-thy} and \thmref{thm:K-thy-Structure} for the relative $K$-theory (with rational coefficients) as well.
+One way to generalise these results is that we can fix a pair $(X, Y)$ such that $Y \inj X$ is a closed subscheme of $X$ and study the functor $K_r(-\times X, -\times Y) \colon \SmProj_k \to \Ab$.
+This is similar to the case of the additive higher Chow groups, where $(X, Y) = (\A^1, (m+1)\{0\})$.
 The other way is to fix a closed subscheme of $J(C)$ and work with $\SmProj_{J(C)}$, see \remref{rem:HCG-M}.
-This case is similar to the case of higher Chow groups with modulus. \end{remk}
+This case is similar to the case of the higher Chow groups with modulus. \end{remk}

 .2cm